slatedocs/slate/source/includes/_enums.md

 ---------  | -----------
 `fabricSetupFailed`  | (**Deprecated**) The _PeerConnection_ failed to set up communication between the two endpoints.
 `fabricHold` | The fabric is currently not sending and receiving any media, but the connection is still active.
-`fabricResume`  | The fabric is resuming communication wiht the remote endpoint.
+`fabricResume`  | The fabric is resuming communication with the remote endpoint.
 `audioMute` | The fabric is currently not sending any Audio, but MAY be sending video.
 `audioUnmute` | The fabric is resuming Audio communication.
 `videoPause` | The fabric is currently not sending any Video, but MAY be sending audio.